 - No obligation to reimburse any other insurer for payments previously made for medical expenses under any other plan of insurance (including, without limitation, expenses paid by private health insurance or Medicare).

-By law, all companies offering motor vehicle insurance in Nevada are required to offer optional Med Pay insurance with coverage of at least $1,000.1 However, most vehicle insurers offer Med Pay with higher limits.
+By law, all insurance companies offering motor vehicle insurance policies in the state of Nevada are required to offer optional Med Pay insurance with coverage of at least $1,000.1 However, most vehicle insurers offer Med Pay with higher limits.

 Nevada law precludes subrogation of Med-Pay coverage.

-Injured in an accident in Las Vegas?
+Injured in an accident in Las Vegas, NV?
 Call us for help…

-If you or a family member was injured in an accident involving a car, truck, motorcycle, bus or commercial vehicle in Las Vegas, we invite you to contact us for a free consultation.
+If you or a family member was injured in an accident involving a car, truck, motorcycle, bus or commercial vehicle in Las Vegas, we invite you to contact us for a free consultation about your injury case.

-Our experienced Las Vegas injury attorneys may be able to get you compensation for your medical bills and other damages – often without even filing a lawsuit.
+Our experienced Las Vegas personal injury attorneys may be able to get you compensation for your medical bills and other damages – often without even filing a personal injury claim lawsuit.